dejwk/roo_display/doc/programming_guide.md

 The `roo_display` library supports drawing JPEG and PNG images out of the box.

 For low-footprint artwork such as icons and small images, the library provides an alternative, highly efficient image format, supporting a wide range of color modes, and featuring a lightweight lossless compression.
 A companion `roo_display_image_importer` tool allows you to convert your image files to this internal format.
-In most cases, small images are icons can be embedded directly into your program.
+In most cases, small images and icons can be embedded directly into your program.
 You also have an option to store them on SPIFFS or some external file system.

-If you just want to use some simple icons, there is a companion library of `roo_material_icons`, containing over 34000 Google 'Material Design' icons in various styles and 4 predefined sizes.
+If you just want to use some common icons, there is a companion library of [roo_material_icons](https://github.com/dejwk/roo_material_icons), containing over 34000 Google [Material Design icons](https://fonts.google.com/icons?icon.set=Material+Icons) in various styles and 4 predefined sizes.

 #### JPEG